renpy/renpy/sphinx/source/config.rst

 .. var:: config.afm_callback = None

-    If not None, a python function that is called to determine if it is safe to auto-forward.
+    If not None, a Python function that is called to determine if it is safe to auto-forward.
 The intent is that this can be used by a voice system to disable auto-forwarding when a voice is playing.